 No one customer accounts for more than 10% of the Company's consolidated revenue.
-The Company establishes an estimate for expected credit loss on accounts receivable if it is determined that all or part of the outstanding balance is uncollectable.
+The Company establishes an estimate for expected credit losses on accounts receivable if it is determined that all or part of the outstanding balance is uncollectable.
 Collectability is reviewed regularly and an estimate is established or adjusted, as necessary, using a combination of the specific identification method, historic collection patterns and existing economic conditions.
 Estimates are subject to change as they are impacted by the nature of collectability, which may involve delays and the current uncertainty in the economy.

 The Company's exposure to credit risk is considered to be low, given the size and nature of the various counterparties involved and their history of performance.
-The Company had a debt investment in Phelix as of December 31, 2020 which was converted into common shares on March 1, 2021.
 The Company's revenue from clinic operations is from billings for insured services paid for by the provincial health authorities.
 The Company recognizes anesthesia service revenues, net of contractual adjustments and implicit price concessions, which are estimated based on the historical trend of cash collections and contractual adjustments.
 As a result, anesthesia related receivables reflect the amount the Company expects to receive from patients and third-party insurers at the reporting period end and thus credit risk is considered to be limited.

-As at September 30, 2021, the Company had \$62,424 (December 31, 2020 - \$8,654) of accounts and other receivables.
+As at December 31, 2021, the Company had \$66,592 (December 31, 2020 - \$8,654) of accounts and other receivables.

-b.
 Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due and remain solvent.
 The Company has a planning and budgeting process in place to help determine the funds required to support the Company's normal operating requirements on an ongoing basis.
-To date, the Company has generated operating losses and net cash outflows from operations (except for the past two quarters), and has relied on equity, convertible debentures, and bank borrowings to fund its operations and acquisitions and will need to continue to secure additional funding for operations.
+To date, the Company has generated operating losses and net cash outflows from operations, and has relied on equity, convertible debentures, and bank borrowings to fund its operations and acquisitions and will need to continue to secure additional funding for operations.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that financing will be on terms advantageous to the Company.

-c.
 Interest rate risk